Follow these steps to apply for fall or spring admission and join our diverse global community in Monterey, California!

 To receive priority consideration for merit and need-based scholarships, please include a Personal Scholarship Statement with your online application.
 To find out the details of the scholarship statement, please start your application.

-Through our online application, you will be able to pay the $65 application fee with a credit or debit card.
+Through our online application, you will be able to pay the non-refundable $65 application fee with a credit or debit card.
 We accept Visa, MasterCard and American Express credit or debit cards.
 Application fee waivers are available for students affiliated with our partner organizations or schools.

 We can use unofficial transcripts to review your application but if you are admitted we will need official transcripts.
 Official transcripts for your undergraduate degree and/or previous graduate degree (if applicable) should be sent directly to the Admissions Office in sealed envelopes from all of the academic institutions you have attended: